Virtue ethics: Virtue and vice

-In virtue ethics, a virtue is a morally good disposition to think, feel, and act well in some domain of life.
-Similarly, a vice is a morally bad disposition involving thinking, feeling, and acting badly.
+In virtue ethics, a virtue is a characteristic disposition to think, feel, and act well in some domain of life.
+In contrast, a vice is a characteristic disposition to think, feel, and act poorly in some domain of life.
 Virtues are not everyday habits; they are character traits, in the sense that they are central to someone’s personality and what they are like as a person.
-A virtue is a trait that makes its possessor a good person, and a vice is one that makes its possessor a bad person.